Peter G. Fisher, DVM

 Five Things Dr. Fisher Would Like You To Know About Him:

-3. Is an international speaker on exotic Companion Mammals with speaking engagements to Russia, Germany and Austria under his belt and China in January 2018!
-One of the best things about these opportunities is meeting and networking with my veterinary colleagues from around the world.
+3. As an international speaker on Exotic Companion Mammals I have been fortunate to travel to Russia, Germany and Austria and China.
+The best things about these opportunities is meeting and networking with my veterinary colleagues from around the world.
 As veterinarians we share a special bond that transcends language barriers and homeland politics.

 What am I passionate about?